-Some basic questions to ask about morning sickness include:
+Some questions to ask about morning sickness include:

 - Is pregnancy causing my symptoms or could it be something else?

-- Are there any medications I can take to help with my symptoms?
+- Is there medicine I can take to help with my symptoms?

 - Does morning sickness pose any risk to my baby?